tlevine/ypotf/docs/interacting.rst

 The confirmation email directs the recipient to reply to the email, as this composes an email with the appropriate subject.
 After the confirmation is returned, the original request is processed.

+The subject of the response email contains a confirmation identifier of the following format

+    list-confirm-$identifier

+where "identifier" is a long string that should be hard to type by accident.

 View list archives
 ^^^^^^^^^^^^^^^^^^